 Digital transformation

-Society is becoming increasingly digital; much of our daily life now takes place online.
-This is also evident in the cultural and creative sector.
-The various domains are evolving from physical to digital or seeking a hybrid form.
+Society is becoming increasingly digital; a large part of our daily lives now takes place online.
+This is logically also visible in the cultural and creative sector.
+Digital transformation has found its way into the various domains, but has also led to the formation of a completely separate domain: digital culture.

 Digital culture is 'that part of the cultural and creative sector where, inspired by research and development, new ways of interaction, audience participation and storytelling strategies are explored using information and communication technologies, digital applications and media platforms'.
 This makes digital culture not only intrinsically innovative, but also sector-transcending and interdisciplinary.

 Digital culture covers a broad spectrum.
-Besides digitisation projects, in which analogue art forms are converted or archived by digital means, there are also projects that are digital at their core: born digital projects.
-These projects can take different forms: from purely online to installations and performances (Moonshot Digital Culture 2023).
+On the one hand, we see digitization projects, where analog art forms are converted or archived using digital means.
+On the other end of the spectrum, we see a strong rise in projects that are digital at their core: born digital projects.
+These projects are not only made using digital technologies, but are often about technology and its impact.
+Born digital projects can take different forms: from XR to games and from installations to performances.
+Digital culture is therefore difficult to define as a domain (Moonshot Digital Culture 2023).

-When talking about digital transformation within the cultural sector, the focus is often on digitalisation.
-This is also reflected in the Council for Culture's report Digitalisation as an opportunity.
-On this theme page, we consider digital transformation cross-sectorally, with examples from various domains.
-In it, we successively consider the digital offers, the digital technologies used for it, digital consumption and archiving.
-In this analysis, we also consider the opportunities and risks of digitalisation as well as the value of digital culture for cross-sectoral themes such as sustainability and inclusion.
+However, when it comes to digital transformation in the cultural sector, the emphasis is often on digitization.
+This is also the case in the report Digitization as an opportunity Raad voor Cultuur.
+On this theme page, we consider digital transformation across sectors, with attention to digital supply, consumption, digital technologies, and archiving.
+In this analysis, we also consider the opportunities and risks of digitalization as well as the value of digital culture for cross-sector themes such as sustainability and inclusion.

 Digital offers